zennolux/zennolux.github.io/src/pages/me.md

 title: Hi,there!
 ---

-My name is [zennolux](https://zennolux.us.kg), a chinese guy who love coding.
+My name is [zennolux](https://zennolux.us.kg), a chinese guy who extremely love coding.

 I have been a software developer for several years, in the past, I mainly used PHP due to the necessity of my work; however, I do not particularly like it.
 Now, I prefer using TypeScript and Rust much more.